Sustainability Strategic Plan (SSP)

 Wesleyan University is committed to building a sustainable planet.
 Climate change and a rapidly changing world provide us with the impetus to take greater steps toward a sustainable future.
 We seek to be an institution on the forefront of sustainable change, one that promotes environmental and social sustainability in everything that we do.
 Sustainability is not an end goal, but an ongoing process.

-We are proud to share the progress made in the first year since the 2022 implementation of the Sustainability Strategic Plan!
-An accessible version of this document can be found here
+We are proud to share the progress made in the second year since the 2022 implementation of the Sustainability Strategic Plan!
+Annual reports for this year and previous years are available below.

 Carbon